DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 ACA is caused by ongoing active skin infection by the bacteria Borrelia afzelii, found mostly in Europe.
 These bacteria are transmitted by a tick bite several months or years before ACA develops.

-ACA mostly affects middle-aged and elderly people, especially women.
+ACA mostly affects middle-aged and older people, especially women.
 However, it can develop in anyone with untreated borrelial infection, including children.
 It is estimated that it arises in about 1–10% of people in Europe that have been infected with Lyme disease bacteria.

 ACA most often presents as a unilateral violet discolouration of the extensor parts of the upper or lower limbs, especially the dorsum of the hand, elbow, instep, ankle or knee.
 However, it can appear anywhere on the body and can be bilateral.

 ACA develops in 2 stages.
 Initial inflammation is followed by progressive fibrosis and cutaneous atrophy within several months or years.

 Less common features of ACA include fibrous papules and plaques, and skin coloured nodules.

 Most patients have a history of tick bite.
 Some of them may recall a rash consistent with erythema migrans some months or years earlier, often affecting the same limb.
 Erythema migrans is a ring-like rash that occurs around the site of a Borrelia-infected tick bite.

 ACA is a symptom of the late stage of Lyme disease.
 Other features of late-stage Lyme disease in patients with ACA include: